 - The second pillar is the signoff-quality DPT analysis using IC Validator, which is available to use in the ICC AG environment through the In-Design flow.

 - The third pillar is the automatic repair of any corner-case DPT violations identified by the signoff-quality checking in the place and route environment, eliminating any costly iterations between physical verification and implementation.

 Solving the design and manufacturing challenges at 20nm requires close collaboration with our foundry partners.
-Our work with Samsung has delivered excellent results and provides the foundation for a strong technology roadmap that will enable our mutual customers to benefit from this advanced process node.
+Our work with Samsung has delivered excellent results and provides the foundation for a strong technology roadmap that will enable our mutual customers to benefit from this emerging process node.